-We put it in coffee, get tempted by it in desserts, and hardly even know how often it’s added to savory processed foods.
+We put white sugar in coffee, get tempted by it in desserts, and hardly even know how often it’s added to savory processed foods.

 Some describe it as nothing short of a poison, while for others, it’s a compromise food to be eaten in moderation.
-Surprisingly, a site (the link for which has been removed) even deems sugar as not bad for you at all, just a source of carbohydrates, a “basic fuel for the body.”
+Surprisingly, it’s not even difficult to find opinions that sugar as not bad for you at all, just a source of carbohydrates, a “basic fuel for the body.”

 One of my goals in the Sweet, Sweet Summer series was to explore whether there really are “more natural” sweeteners and “healthier” sweeteners than refined white sugar.

 Let me count the ways sugar is harmful to our bodies: